amarante-codes/user-dash/README.md

 # Friktion Protocol and User Dashboard

-### Desired Features -- once you claim one, please edit readme to include Grant proposal :)
+### Current Features

 - Total users vs time per volt
   - Filter by asset
   - Filter by Volt
 - Average Transaction size
   - Per Volt and asset

+### Desired Features -- once you claim one, please edit readme to include Grant proposal :)

-- Deposits and withdrawal bars (and net line) per asset
+- Deposits and withdrawal bars (and net line) per asset (claimed: @msquaredsa-ds-dev)
   - Per Volt and epoch
 - Distribution of users in Assets
-- Wallet share
+- Wallet share (claimed: @msquaredsa-ds-dev)
   - % of users wallet (measured in notional (USDC) or underlying asset) deposited into Friktion Volt
+- what is the daily price average in USD values (claimed: @msquaredsa-ds-dev)
+- what tokens are friktion users holding? (claimed: @msquaredsa-ds-dev)
+- what other dapps do friktion users use?
+- what is the distribution of holdings intra-volt - by key segments and vintages
 - (low priority) Protocol revenue (fees generated) vs time
   - Track Treasury address composition (stacked area) in underlying asset and USDC value over time
      - Similar to Sonar dash (can just fork?)